Multi-Objective Statistical Model Checking using Lightweight Strategy Sampling (extended version): Experimental Evaluation

+We compare the fixed-budget algorithms and heuristics in terms of HV.
+Each experiment performs a similar number of \emph{simulation runs}, but \emph{wall-clock runtimes} may differ due to per-strategy overhead in \modes and because some strategies induce longer runs.

-\paragraph{Best algorithm, heuristic, and configuration.} No one combination of configuration, heuristic, and algorithm always wins, as shown in \Cref{tab:results:overall}, where we list the number of models on which each combination outperformed all other combinations (\ie over the whole table).
-The FSB algorithm performs best on our benchmark set overall.
+\paragraph{Best algorithm, heuristic, and configuration.} No one combination of configuration, heuristic, and algorithm always wins, as shown in \Cref{tab:results:overall}, where we list the number of models on which each combination outperformed all other combinations (\ie delivered the highest HV, over the whole table).
+FSB performs best overall.
+The total count is $37$ instead of $40$ since the experiments timed out on \texttt{care\_home} and \texttt{resource\_gathering}, while there is no unique best combination for the \texttt{deep\_sea\_probabilistic.5-100} instance.

 The heuristics significantly influence the number of strategies surviving each iteration.
 To evaluate their effect on each of the fixed-budget algorithms, we show in \Cref{tab:results:heuristics} the number of models for which each heuristic outperformed all others per algorithm (\ie within a column).
 The simple strategy obtains the highest HV for most algorithms.
-It thus appears beneficial (in our benchmark set) to discard strategies that do not immediately look promising as early as possible and distribute the remaining budget over other strategies.
+It thus appears that it is often beneficial (in our benchmark set) to discard strategies that do not look promising as early as possible and distribute the remaining budget over other strategies, although as observed in \Cref{tab:results:overall}, other heuristics might lead to better overall results.

-\Cref{tab:results:config} shows the number of models for which each configuration from~\Cref{tab:config} performs best for each heuristic-algorithm pair (\ie within a 3-column block within a row).
+\Cref{tab:results:config} shows the number of models for which each configuration from~\Cref{tab:config} performs best for each heuristic-algorithm pair (\ie in a 3-column block within a row).
 On these benchmarks, configuration $3$ performs best in almost every case, with the exception of the conservatively-far heuristic.
-This heuristic requires the intervals to be smaller to discard suboptimal strategies and thus requires more simulation runs.
+This heuristic needs the intervals to be smaller to discard suboptimal strategies and thus requires more simulation runs.
 For the other approaches, it appears that having more, and thus presumably a wider variety of, strategies is more important than evaluating each strategy more precisely.